What are the most common causes of vomiting with mucus?

 One of the main reasons young children are sometimes prone to vomiting mucus is the often sensitive gag reflex.
 A child with a cold, allergy, or lung infection will usually secrete a lot of mucus.
 This child may cough so hard when he tries to clear his airway that it triggers the gag reflex, and vomiting is often the inevitable result.
 Also, children tend to swallow mucus rather than spit it out or “cough it up” as adults do.
 This can happen when children have a serious infection, such as a sinus infection that creates excessive thick mucous secretions, or when they are too young to understand what is happening.

-See also What are the most common causes of swollen and itchy eyelids?
+See also What are the most common causes of chest pain and fatigue?

 acid reflux